digitalTraceData/digitalTraceData.github.io/project.md

 - what they will change or keep based on that feedback;
 - who will take responsibility for the next tasks.

-The rest of the workshop is project work.
-The teacher will circulate, ask questions, and help groups sharpen their research question, data collection plan, and error framework.
+The rest of the workshop is working on the practical.
+The teacher will circulate and ask questions about the group project, helping groups sharpen their research question, data collection plan, and error framework.
 When presenting to the teacher or another group, use the big screen where possible and sit together so the feedback can be discussed directly.

 ## Practical information